MAKE A CHANGE BECOME A COUNCILLOR

 The Make A Change campaign encourages local councils to engage with as many residents from their community as possible.
 It will help improve local councils through various experiences, skills, and knowledge and help councils become representatives of their communities.

-NALC has produced some resources for your local council to use to help residents stand for election.
+NALC has produced resources for your local council to help residents stand for election.
 See below:

-Communications pack — NALC has designed several resources for the pack that includes an editable promotional poster and information flyer, press release, email text, social media posts and visual assets.
+Communications pack — NALC has designed several resources for the pack, including an editable promotional poster and information flyer, press release, email text, social media posts and visual assets.

-This report aimed to gather insightful data to provide an overview of the 2021 local elections.
-This data captured will assist NALC’s future campaigns and help to shape the range of resources available for local councils and county associations.
+The report's purpose was to gather insightful data to provide an overview of the 2022 local elections.
+This data captured will assist NALC's future campaigns and help shape the resources available for local councils, local councillors and county associations.

-NALC is committed to supporting councillors, local councils and county associations in promoting elections, attracting new councillors, increasing contested elections, delivering more regional and national media coverage, and digitalising the election process.
+NALC is committed to supporting local councils, councillors and county associations in promoting elections, attracting new councillors, increasing the numbers of contested elections, delivering more media coverage and digitising and simplifying the nominations process for future local council elections.

-NALC collected data from councillors, local councils and county associations across England between July and September 2021.
-The surveys collectively received 1,004 responses.
+NALC collected qualitative and quantitative data from local councillors, local councils and county associations across England between May and July 2022.
+The survey received 462 responses.

 Hear from councillors themselves on why they became councillors and what their role is at their local council.
 We have produced a series of videos that tell the stories of councillors.
 These community heroes are proof that you, too, can make a change in your community.